Cheese-Slice-1/KaNe-Engine/README.md

 Keep in mind what each of the configurations mean:
 * source: the sample itself.
-* offset: the start of the sample (useful when your sample has a silence at the start).
+* start: the start of the sample (useful when your sample has silence or noise at the start).
-* consonant: the consonant area, which isn't affected by the pitch.
+* consonant: the limit of consonant area, which isn't affected by the pitch.
-* cutoff: the end of the sample (useful when your sample has a silence at the end).
+* end: the end of the sample (useful when your sample has silence or noise at the end).
 * preutterance: the limit between the cononant and vowel areas, where the pitch does affect.

 ## Why FLAC?